smfarjad/smfarjad.github.io/_posts/2025-04-20-edgeOps-Benchmarking-ML-Inference-at-Edge.md

 This blog provides a very brief overview of edgeOps, a tool for benchmarking machine learning (inference) operations at the edge.
 The development of edgeOps was motivated by challenges we experienced during another project, which focused on creating a secure edge computing reference architecture for structural health monitoring. edgeOps offers a scalable and easy-to-deploy solution that can be integrated into any edge computing project.
 However, we do not recommend using it in production systems or security-critical environments at this stage, as it is still in the early phases of development and requires further maturity.

-If you're interested in exploring edgeOps and the reference architecture project in more detail, we recommend checking out our [conference paper](https://arxiv.org/abs/2503.18857).
+If you're interested in exploring edgeOps and the reference architecture project in more detail, I recommend checking out our [conference paper](https://arxiv.org/abs/2503.18857).
 If you face any issues or would like to provide feedback, please leave a comment here or connect with me via [email](mailto:sfarjad@unomaha.edu).

 ---